NanoAdblocker/NanoCore2/notes/developer_notes.md

   empty lines, but there seems to be no way for empty lines to enter this function.

-- `storage.js > µBlock.loadFilterLists > onFilterListsReady` has a typo in
-  the comments.

 - `storage.js > µBlock.loadRedirectResources` checks whether `results` is an
   array, but it is guaranteed to be an array as it comes from `Promise.all`.

-- Logger messages for invalid filters are not formatted consistently.

-- `redirect-engine.js > RedirectEngine.prototype.loadBuiltinResources` has an
-  extra space at the end.